droidian/porting-guide/debugging-tips.md

 It should be noted that the directory structure matters.

-### system overlay
+### system partition overlay

-To overlay a file over system, the droid-system-overlay can be used
+To overlay a file over the system partition, `droid-system-overlay` directory can be used

 	(device)# mkdir -p /usr/lib/droid-system-overlay